 Cauliflower Millet Cheddar Bake

-Golden roasted cauliflower florets tossed with fluffy millet, seasoned with garlic and thyme, bound with a light yogurt-mustard sauce, topped with low-fat cheddar and baked until bubbly and crispy on top.
+Golden roasted cauliflower florets tossed with fluffy toasted millet, seasoned with garlic and thyme, bound with a light yogurt-mustard sauce, topped with low-fat cheddar and baked until bubbly and crispy on top.

 Ingredients